 Bake at 350°F for about 20 minutes.
 Roll in confectioner's sugar when cool.
 Makes about 3 dozen snowballs.

-To make Snowball Yum Yums, take some peanut butter and roll it into balls.
+To make No Bake Snowball Yum Yums, take some peanut butter and roll it into balls.
 Take half a bag of chocolate chips and melt them in a pot over the stove until sticky yet melted, then take them off the burner.

 Using a spoon, quickly pour chocolate onto peanut butter balls.
 Grab coconut shavings and remaining chocolate chips and before the chocolate dries, stick chocolate chips all over to make a spiky ball, or to make a pattern.
 Stick on coconut shavings.